-The idea is to not to adopt terminologies because they exist in your asset management software but to configure your software to match terminologies of your business.
+The idea is not to adopt terminologies because they exist in your Asset Management Software but to configure your software to match the terminologies of your business.
 This leads to less confusion and overall less training.

 To increase the usability of your software you may want to consider re-arranging your fields.
 As a guideline, fields that are used most often or are mandatory need be at the top right and preferably with bigger fonts and input areas

 Cleansing your data and fine-tuning your field names will make your reports more usable.

 Check if you need to use all your reports.
 Use fewer reports but use them effectively.